inventit/inventit.github.io/references/moat-java-api-document.md

 ### Command Annotation
 This interface annotates a method so that it can be invoked from a MOAT js script via a [ModelStub](/references/moat-js-api-document.html#ClassesModelStub) object.

 Annotates a method so that MOAT IoT Client/Gateway can execute it.
-The argument of the method must have a single `Map` argument containing the context information which is created by a appropriate `ContextFactory`, specified via `Moat#registerModel(String, Class, ModelMapper, ContextFactory)`.
+The argument of the method must have a single `Map` argument containing the context information which is created by a appropriate `ContextFactory`, specified via `Moat#registerModel(Class, ModelMapper, ContextFactory)`.

 The method should tell the MOAT IoT Client/Gateway if the method execution is performed synchronously or asynchronously (See the Examples below).
 The method is able to return arbitrary error code when you'd like to pass it to the server.
 The negative integer value can be sent back to the server automatically.